2xs/pipcore/Readme.md

 Pip is known to build correctly with this toolchain:

-* GCC i386, version 4.7.2 to 4.9
+* GCC version 8.3.0 and above
-	* GCC 7.2 is known to be working as well
-	* GNU Binutils version 2.29 is NOT working, as LD triggers a segmentation fault, use version 2.28 or lower instead
-* NASM version 2.11.08
+* NASM version 2.14 and above
-* COQ Proof Assistant version 8.5pl2
+* COQ Proof Assistant version 8.13.1
-* GNU Sed version 4.2.2 (install it on an OSX build host through MacPorts : "gsed")
 * grub-mkrescue (for ISO image generation; unnecessary for i386 target though)
-* Doxygen version 1.8.10 (for documentation generation)
+* Doxygen version 1.8.13 and above (for documentation generation)
-* haskell-stack version 1.2.0.2 (is a cross-platform program for developing Haskell projects)
+* haskell-stack version 1.7.1 and above (is a cross-platform program for developing Haskell projects)
-* QEMU i386 version 2.6.50
+* QEMU i386 version 3.1.0 and above
 * Texlive any version or another latex tools

 ## Building the Pip